 Before using the filters or the alphabetical list of elements that you could address in a CV, read the information under the arrows as well.
-The information not only addresses your own responsibilities and points to the research information system (Pure) as a valuable source for indicators, but also lists what you can do with the information gathered on research outputs and activities.
-It also addresses some other characteristics – next to quantitative indicators – that might make them ‘special’.
+The information not only addresses your own responsibilities and points to the research information system (Pure) as a valuable source for indicators, but also lists what you can do with the information gathered on academic outputs and activities.
+It also addresses some other characteristics – next to quantitative indicators – that might be worthwhile to address in a narrative CV.

-Which indicators to address in an assessment context
+Which indicators or characteristics to address in an assessment context

-Which indicators to use and which aspects of your academic profile to highlight depends on the assessment context, your discipline (typical outputs and activities), your personal situation, or on the specifics of the research project for which a grant is applied.
-Although we consider all the indicators in this overview responsible, narrative CVs can differ in the indicators that are allowed.
-You have to pay close attention to these restrictions, and it is the sole responsibility of the scholar that the indicators used match with the requirements for a specific type of narrative CV.
+Which indicators to use and which aspects of your academic profile to highlight will depend on the assessment context, your discipline (typical outputs and activities), your personal situation, or on the specifics of the research project for which you are applying.
+Narrative CVs may differ in the indicators they allow and the limitations you should carefully consider.
+It is the sole responsibility of the researcher to ensure that the indicators meet the requirements of a particular type of narrative CV.

-Number of citations, views, downloads, mentions, etc. (raw counts)
+Usage indicators - citations, views, downloads, mentions (raw counts)

 For many research outputs, only ‘usage’ indicators are available such as the numbers of citations, mentions, views, downloads, or holdings (for books).
 When using these raw counts keep in mind that they are difficult to interpret when a benchmark is missing to which one can compare these numbers.
-Such benchmarks only exists for publications indexed in the Web of Science or Scopus
+Such benchmarks only exists for publications indexed in the Web of Science or Scopus, and their use and interpretation is more or less straightforward only for sets of publications at an aggregate level, such as research units, institutes or countries.
+At the individual level, for researchers with much smaller sets of publications, the responsible use and interpretation of citation indicators is more involved.

-For the drawbacks and reasons why views and downloads are introduced as indicators of (potential) impact, see: Views and downloads (a special brand of altmetrics) and their drawbacks
+For the drawbacks and reasons why views and downloads are introduced as indicators of (potential) impact: Views and downloads (a special brand of altmetrics) and their drawbacks

 The academic profile as the foundation for indicators: UM’s Current Research Information System (CRIS) is Pure